-My secret to keeping chicken breast juicy for Vietnamese pho – or any other recipe that needs shredded chicken breasts – is poaching them.
+My secret to keeping chicken breast juicy for this Vietnamese chicken pho recipe – or any recipe that needs shredded chicken breasts – is poaching them.
 To do this, I add the chicken breasts to a pot of cold water and bring it to a gentle boil.
 After 5 minutes, I turn off the heat and let the chicken cook, covered, in the residual heat for 25 to 30 minutes depending on the thickness.
 Done this way, the chicken breast comes out perfect each time.
-It’s tender, juicy, and – most importantly – never overcooked!
+It’s tender, juicy, and – most importantly – never overcooked.

 Instant Pot Chicken Pho | Phở Gà

 - 2 pieces Chicken Carcasses I buy 2 young whole chickens and remove breast and wings.
 The rest will be used for my Chicken Pho Broth.
 Chicken Breast will be poached and shredded.
 I save the wings for another dish.

 - 2 large Onions

 - large Gingers Approximately 5-6 inches in length.